Split Table Wizard for Microsoft Excel

 - It is possible to name the new sheets by key values from the column(s) you select on step 2 or by number.

-- Select the Key column values radio button to name new worksheets after the values in the selected column(s).
+- Select the Key values radio button to name new worksheets after the values in the selected column(s).
 See spreadsheets named after the key values:

 - Select the Number radio button to use numbers as spreadsheet names.